DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 		printf("Error in opening the file");
 		return 0;
 	}
-	fscanf(file, "%d %d", a, b);			// Reading and inputting values from the file
+	fscanf(file, "%d %d", &a, &b);			// Reading and inputting values from the file
 											// file variable and assigning it to a and b printf("%d %d", a, b);					// Printing values of a and b }